SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/deploy-web-part-to-cdn.md

 gulp --ship
 ```

-As long as you are updaging the **cdnBasePath** accordingly, your files are being properly loaded.
+As long as you are updating the **cdnBasePath** accordingly, your files are being properly loaded.

 ## Next steps